Legal Clauses Every Online Education Platform Must Include

 -

-Timeframe and eligibility for refunds (e.g., “within 7 days of purchase”)
+The timeframe and eligibility conditions for refunds (e.g., “Refunds are available within 7 days of purchase”)

 -